Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

 Here we first provide a tail inequality for quadratic form of a mean-zero subgaussian random vector.
 This is Lemma 21 in \cite{bbsmw21}. \begin{lemma} Let $\zeta$ be a zero mean $d$ dimensional $\gamma_e$ sub-Gaussian random vector.
 For all symmetric positive-semi definite matrices $H$, and all $t \ge 0$,

 \end{lemma} where $tr(H)$ represents trace of $H$, and $\gamma_e$ subgaussian random vector is defined in Assumption 4.
-Now, we provide a lemma for a lower bound inequality for singular value of a specific random matrix that we use in our proofs for RRE when $p-1>n$.
-In that way we extend the zero factor mean in Proposition 14 of \cite{bsmw22} to a nonzero mean case below. \begin{lemma} Under Assumptions $3^{*}(i)$, Assumption 3(ii), Assumption 4, with some $C>0$ large enough, $re (\Sigma_{U,-j}) > C n $, for each $j=1,\cdots,p$, and $\tilde{U}_{-j}$ has independent entries, in the case of $p-1>n$
+Now, we provide a lemma for a lower bound inequality for singular value of a specific random matrix for RRE when $p-1>n$.
+This extends the zero factor mean in Proposition 14 of \cite{bsmw22} to a nonzero mean case below. \begin{lemma} Under Assumptions $3^{*}(i)$, Assumption 3(ii), Assumption 4, with some $C>0$ large enough, $re (\Sigma_{U,-j}) > C n $, for each $j=1,\cdots,p$, and $\tilde{U}_{-j}$ has independent entries, in the case of $p-1>n$

 \end{lemma} {\bf Proof of Lemma \ref{lb2}}.
 So first we use (89) in \cite{bsmw22} and then equation below that on p.42 of proof of Proposition 14 of \cite{bsmw22} but we replace Theorem 4.6.1 of \cite{v2019} in that proof with Theorem 5.3.9 of \cite{v2012}, (set $t=\sqrt{n}$) to take into account nonzero mean of factors.
 The rest carries over from the proof of Proposition 14 of \cite{bsmw22}.{\bf Q.E.D.} \\